Priyavv/Fitness-101-Website/README.md

 HOW TO EXECUTE:-

-1.Save all the pictures except 'contact' and 'meditate' in one folder named 'images'.
+1.Save all the pictures/gifs except 'contact' and 'meditate' in one folder named 'images'.

 2.Save common.css and faqcommon.css in one folder names 'css'.